Hanging: Medical effects

 In the absence of fracture and dislocation, occlusion of blood vessels becomes the major cause of death, rather than asphyxiation.
 Obstruction of venous drainage of the brain via occlusion of the internal jugular veins leads to cerebral oedema and then cerebral ischemia.
 The face will typically become engorged and cyanotic (turned blue through lack of oxygen).

 Compromise of the cerebral blood flow may occur by obstruction of the carotid arteries, even though their obstruction requires far more force than the obstruction of jugular veins, since they are seated deeper and they contain blood in much higher pressure compared to the jugular veins.

-Notable practices across the globe
+Practices across the globe

 La Pendaison (The Hanging), a plate from French artist Jacques Callot's 1633 series The Great Miseries of War.

-Hanging has been a method of capital punishment in many countries, and is still used by many countries to this day.
+Hanging has been a method of capital punishment in many countries, and is still used by many countries.
 Long-drop hanging is mainly used by former British colonies, while short-drop and suspension hanging is common elsewhere, in countries including Iran and Afghanistan.

 Afghanistan

 Hanging is the most used form of capital punishment in Afghanistan.
+Following the fall of the Taliban regime in 2001, the administration of the Islamic Republic of Afghanistan under its first president Hamid Karzai was hesitant to use the death penalty.
+Karzai signed the first death warrant in April 2004, when the method of shooting was used to execute serial killer Abdullah Shah.
+In June 2011, Afghanistan resumed hanging as a method when Karzai ordered the execution of teenage terrorist Zar Ajam and an accomplice who were convicted of a terror attack in Jalalabad.